graphcore-research/graphcore-research.github.io/guides/ssscm.md

 - The variational weight is learned adaptively (this also conveniently removes another training hyper parameter).
 - Rearrange the JVP calculation to avoid overflow in FP16 training.

-They additionally offer an efficient JVP implementation for flash attention for use with forward-mode auto-differentiation allowing them to increase the model size further than would otherwise be possible.
+They additionally offer an efficient JVP implementation for flash attention for use with forward-mode auto-differentiation allowing them to increase the model size further than would otherwise be practical.

 ### Results